-I have received the letter dated date indicating that Student is in danger of not having satisfactorily completing Subject (Year 11).
-I am aware that the 'N' determination may make my child ineligible to proceed to the Higher School Certificate course.
+I have received the letter dated DATE indicating that Student is in the danger of not having satisfactorily completing SUBJECT (Year 11).

+I am aware that the 'N' determination may make my child ineligible to proceed to the Higher School Certificate Course.

-I am also aware that this course may not appear on the Preliminary Course Record of Achievement.
+I am also aware that this course may not appear on their Preliminary Course Record of Achievement.

-NB: I am aware that flexible attendance each Tuesday and Thursday will be withheld until this warning has been rectified.
+N.B.
+I am aware that flexible attendance each Tuesday and Thursday will be withheld until this warning has

-Parent/Guardian signature Date Date \ Student's signature

-Faunce Street, Gosford NSW 2250 Telephone: (02) 4325 2110 Fax: (02) 4323 2685 Email: henrykenda-h.school@det.nsw.edu.au Website: www.henrykenda-h.schools.nsw.edu.au ABN: 40 300 173 822 "Developing confident, responsible citizens who strive for excellence" ABN: 40 300 173 822
+been rectified. - ·-

+Parent/Guardian's Signature: Date:

+Student's Signature: Date:

+ACADEMIC IMPROVEMENT PROGRAM

+Academic Improvement Program

+Your name is referred to a Deputy Principal for failure to meet NESA of Studies course requirements due to:

+- misbehaviour/discipline issues resulting in placement on a behaviour level - N Award warnings - unsatisfactory attendance below 90% (without acceptable justification) - truancy from lessons/school including study periods - non-compliance with school dress code - failure to fulfil senior conditions

+Step 1

+PLACEMENT ON FORMAL IMPROVEMENT

+- Interview by Deputy Principal or Principal

+- Parents contacted by Deputy Principal

+- · Added to Millennium register and monitoring card issued

+Step 2

-ACADEMIC IMPROVEMENT PROGRAM orovermenti Pro Your name is referred to a Deputy Principal for failure to meet NESA of Studies course requirements due to: misbehaviour/discipline issues resulting in placement on a behaviour level N Award warnings unsatisfactory attendance - below 90% (without acceptable justification) truancy from lessons/school including study periods • non-compliance with school dress code failure to fulfil senior conditions PLACEMENT ON FORMAL IMPROVEMENT Interview by Deputy Principal or Principal Step 1 • Parents contacted by Deputy Principal · Added to Millennium register and monitoring card issued • UPL plan written in consultation with student and parent • N Warning Support booklet implemented · Student receives copy of UPL plan and plan submitted to relevant staff Step 2 Deputy Principal monitors time frame for completion of UPL plan Principal signs off completion of UPL plan • All N Award Warnings have been successfully resolved Senior Enrolment Contract is being adhered to by students every day • 95% attendance rate for all courses (from start of Improvement Program) END IMPROVEMENT PROGRAM SUCCESSFULLY COMPLETED
+- UPL plan written in consultation with student and parent - N Warning Support booklet implemented - Student receives copy of UPL plan and plan submitted to relevant staff - Deputy Principal monitors time frame for completion of UPL plan - Principal signs off completion of UPL plan

+END

+- All N Award Warnings have been successfully resolved - · Senior Enrolment Contract is being adhered to by students every day - 95% attendance rate for all courses (from start of Improvement Program)

+IMPROVEMENT PROGRAM SUCCESSFULLY COMPLETED